-Then, step forward into the water- put your head on the edges and stretch your limbs, your body will float.
+Then, step forward into the water- put your head on the edges and stretch your limbs, and your body will float.
 This floating position is suitable for relieving water pressure and is more relaxing than soaking your body vertically in the bathtub.

 Avoid Taking A Bath For A Long Time

-If you are a beginner at bathing in a hot spring or at home, enjoy bathing for 5 – 10 minutes in the first couple of times then take a bath for 30 minutes or less- avoid taking a bath for 30 minutes over.
+If you are a beginner at bathing in a hot spring or at home, enjoy bathing for 5 – 10 minutes the first couple of times then take a bath for 30 minutes or less- avoid taking a bath for 30 minutes over.